 The overall performance of the system was impacted by the widespread flooding in British Columbia and Washington State that occurred in the fourth quarter of 2021.
 As a precaution, the pipeline was shut down on November 14, 2021, with operations safely restarting at reduced capacity on December 5, 2021.
 The mainline remained at reduced capacity until January 14, 2022 when full capacity was restored.
-Trans Mountain's flood response activities continued in 2022, with approximately \$21.7 million in sustaining capital costs incurred in the first quarter.
-Trans

-Mountain expects flood related activities to continue in future periods.
+Trans Mountain's flood response activities continued in 2022, with approximately \$49.6 million in sustaining capital costs incurred in the first six months of 2022.
+Trans Mountain expects flood related activities to continue in future periods.
 The majority of costs related to Trans Mountain's flood response activities for existing operations are anticipated to be recoverable from shippers, insurance or third parties.
+TMEP related flood costs are expected to be partially recovered from insurance providers with the balance capitalized to the Project.